Use the Samsung Messages app on your Galaxy phone

 Star Messages: Tap and hold a chat bubble that you want to star or favorite, and then tap Star message.
-To view the starred mesages, go the Conversations tab, tap More Options (the three dots), and then tap Starred messages.
+To view the starred messages, go the Conversations tab, tap More options (the three vertical dots), and then tap Starred messages.

 Block messages: You can block and delete unwanted messages.
 When you get a sketchy text, select Block number when the popup is displayed, and then tap Delete.
-To view blocked numbers and messages, or block a number, go to the Conversations tab, tap More Options (the three dots), and then tap Settings.
+To view blocked numbers and messages, or to block a number, go to the Conversations tab, tap More options (the three vertical dots), and then tap Settings.
 Tap Block numbers and messages.

-Update the app: From the Conversations tab, tap More Options, tap Settings, and then tap About Messages.
+Update the app: From the Conversations tab, tap More options (the three vertical dots), tap Settings, and then tap About Messages.
 If an update is available, tap Update.

 Mute or unmute a conversation